sherifkandeel/dotfiles/README.md

-# my dotfiles
+# My dotfiles
-my personalized dotfiles along with themes, new installation for mac.
+My personalized dotfiles along with themes, new installation for mac.

 ## For a new Machine Run